-If you find a large predator injured on The Preserve, please keep a safe distance and call Dr. Brian Woodward at (831) 402-2001 first.
+If you find a large predator injured on The Preserve, please keep a safe distance and call the Conservancy first.
 Game species including turkey, quail, and pig are overseen by California Department of Fish and Wildlife (CDFW), which will direct you to contact someone from this list of permitted wildlife rehabilitation facilities based on the species and location.
 Please note that most wildlife rehabilitators will rely on you to transport the animal to them.
 If you are frightened or unable to do so, the Conservancy is happy to assist.

-If an animal is entangled or trapped in a pond, pool, construction fencing, or any other man-made obstacle on The Preserve, please immediately contact Dr. Brian Woodward.
+If an animal is entangled or trapped in a pond, pool, construction fencing, or any other man-made obstacle on The Preserve, please immediately contact the Conservancy.
 Trapped animals are frightened, making them more dangerous to handle.
 If possible, carefully place a towel or sheet over its head to cover its eyes.
 This will calm the animal so it doesn’t become further injured while you wait for help to arrive.

 If you find the animal after typical work hours, SPCA provides species-specific recommendations for keeping the animal as safe and comfortable as possible until a qualified professional is available to assist.
 It is important to always use your best judgment to minimize the risk of bites, scratches, or disease transmission when attempting to help.
 As such, the Conservancy does not recommend handling wildlife directly unless given specific guidance to do so.

-If you find a predator (bird of prey, bobcat, coyote, mountain lion, bear, etc.) that is deceased, please notify Dr. Brian Woodward.
-The Conservancy may pick up the carcass and, if appropriate, send it to the Wildlife Diagnostics Lab in Davis, California to test for rodenticides and viruses.
+If you find a predator (bird of prey, bobcat, coyote, mountain lion, bear, etc.) that is deceased, please notify the Conservancy.
+We may pick up the carcass and, if appropriate, send it to the Wildlife Diagnostics Lab in Davis, California to test for rodenticides and viruses.